zineda/edadeniz/content/post/multitasking.md

 Ready?

-We will create on the paper a table that consists of three columns and ten rows: numbers from 1-10, Roman numerals, and Latin letters.
+We will create on paper a table that consists of three columns and ten rows: numbers from 1-10, Roman numerals, and Latin letters.

 Firstly, we will start the timer and write the numbers, Roman numerals, and Latin letters **across columns** as can be seen in the image (_scenario 1_) below.